 The identity applications functionality that deals with workflows (PRDs) and actions such as granting and managing of roles, resources, and entitlements can be logged.
 The log level for these features is controlled by configuring logging for the packages used by them.
 You can change log levels from the Logging page.
-For more information, see "Configuring Logging in User Application Administration Tab" on page 99.
+For more information, see .